genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/04_password_authentication.md

 ---
-title: 'Login Authentication'
+title: 'Username and Password Authentication'
-sidebar_label: 'Login Authentication'
+sidebar_label: 'Username and Password Authentication'
-id: login-authentication
+id: password-authentication
 ---

-We will now go through the various configuration options available for login authentication.
+We will now go through the various configuration options available for authentication.
 These are located in your application's **auth-preferences.kts** file.

 All of these configuration settings are wrapped within the `security` function.